bifrost-io/mono/hackathon/building-on-polkadot-mini-hackathon/README.md

 Bifrost is a Liquid Staking app-chain tailored for all blockchains, utilizing decentralized cross-chain interoperability to empower users to earn staking rewards and DeFi yields with flexibility, liquidity, and high security across multiple chains.

 ## Challenge details
-**Create a unique and optimal UX for interacting with Bifrost Liquid Staking Tokens available on many chains**
+**Design and implement a novel and high-quality user experience for interacting with Bifrost’s widely used liquid staking tokens in a multi-chain environment on Polkadot.**

+We encourage participating teams to prioritize a user-centric perspective, creating smooth and intuitive front-end interaction flows that support functions such as minting, redeeming, and real-time status tracking of liquid staking tokens.

 To achieve this, you can:
-- Create a new frontend experience for mint/redeem/track with Bifrost Liquid Staking Tokens
+- Building a new front-end interaction interface to optimize the overall user journey of Bifrost liquid staking
+- Enabling visual monitoring and management of staked assets across multiple chains
+- Designing clear and user-friendly data display and operation feedback mechanisms

 ## Judging criteria
-- **Originality**: How unique and innovative is the UX approach?
+- **Originality**: Whether the solution demonstrates innovation and differentiated design
-- **User Experience**: How easy is the app to use?
+- **User Experience**: Smoothness of interaction, clarity of visuals, and ease of use of functions
-- **Technical Implementation**: How well is the app implemented?
+- **Technical Implementation**: Code completeness, architectural rationality, and functional stability

-**Note:** Bifrost does not discourage the use of AI.
-But be mindful of the issue that AI generated code could be.
+**Note:** AI-assisted development is allowed.
+However, please note that AI-generated content may have potential issues.
+Use it cautiously and conduct your own code review.

 ## Requirements
-- Fully open source is a requirement so please include all the relevant repos in your submission.
+- The project must be fully open-source.
+All relevant code repository links must be provided upon submission.
-- You can submit multiple times for the same project for additional grants but each submission should have a key improvement to core features.
+- The same project may be submitted multiple times with optimized versions, but each submission must demonstrate key functional improvements.
-- Your project should be deployed on a compatible testnet or mainnet.
-Check the [list](https://docs.bifrost.io/for-builders/build-with-slpx/supported-networks) here.
+- The project must be deployed on a Bifrost-compatible testnet or mainnet.
+In essence, Passet Hub and Moonbase Alpha (Moonbeam Testnet).

 ## Submission guidelines
 - Go to the Issue section for this GitHub repo: https://github.com/bifrost-io/mono/issues